The stage of labor that begins with uterine contractions that cause cervical dilation and ends when the cervix is fully dilated.

 Tip: Supportive measures include frequent breastfeeding or pumping, warm showers before feeding, cool packs after, and good latch technique.

-Unilateral calf pain, redness, and swelling in the postpartum period raises concern for this condition and one immediate diagnostic test.
+Unilateral calf pain, redness, and swelling in the postpartum period raises concern for a condition that is diagnosed via this method

 In assessing fetal descent, station describes the relationship of the presenting part to this bony landmark.